mwa-templates/template-maven-pom-project/README.md

 	GH_WORKFLOW_TOKEN

-This must be a personal access token with the scopes `repo` and `write:packages`.
+This must be a personal access token with at least the scopes `repo` and `write:packages`.
 It is used in some workflows instead of `GITHUB_TOKEN` (which is provided by GitHub) because the latter does not trigger new workflows after pushing code changes with it.
+If you plan to use the [GitHub Site Plugin](https://github.com/github/maven-plugins) for site deployment, the `user` scope should also be selected.

 ### Source code adjustments